RHMTT/workshops/exercises/ansible_cicd/1-tower/README.md

 This is the IP address of this particular server

-**`ansible_password`**

-This is the password needed to connect to this server

-**`ansible_user`**

-This is the username that Ansible will use along with the password to connect to this server

 These variables are very host specific thus have been defined at the host level instead of at the group level.

-The authentication settings are particularly important and you will need to review them and decide which method is best for your needs.